Haldimand County: Local government

+Healthcare

+Healthcare in Haldimand County is overseen by Haldimand-Norfolk Health and Social Services.
+Hospitals in Haldimand County include Haldimand War Memorial Hospital in Dunnville, and West Haldimand General Hospital in Hagersville.

 Policing

 Policing in the county is provided by the Haldimand detachment of the Ontario Provincial Police located in Cayuga.

 Fire services

 Fire services in the county is provided by the Haldimand County Fire Department which was created in 2001 following the separation of Haldimand and Norfolk.
 The department currently consists of 11 stations located strategically throughout the county.
 With almost 300 firefighters and 40 fire apparatuses, it is one of the largest volunteer fire departments in Ontario.
 The department consists of: